jhunt/k8s-boshrelease/docs/TLS.md

     identity of a component acting as a server.

-  - `clientAuth` - The CA certificate can be used to prove the identity of a component acting as a server.
+  - `clientAuth` - The CA certificate can be used to prove the identity of a component acting as a client.

 These are defined more normatively in [RFC 5280][rfc5280], sections 4.2.1.3 and 4.2.1.12.